Pixels Determine Potential, Not QualityBy IPVM Team, Published Dec 17, 2020, 09:53am EST

-Demonstrating This With Images
+Demonstrated With Images

-Here's a relatively high quality, high 'resolution' image:
+Here is a relatively high quality, high 'resolution' image:

-It's 161 pixels wide across a small area of 1 - 2 feet, delivering a high ~100 PPF.
+It's 161 pixels wide across a small area of 1 - 2 feet, delivering a high ~100 pixels per foot (PPF).

 Now contrast this with this low quality, low resolution image: